ThingLabsIo/ThingLabsIo.github.io/pages/labs.md

 Estimated time to complete: 30-minutes

 ### [Command &amp; Control][6]
 In this lab you will build an Arduino circuit that acts as both a message sending device (an ambient light detector) and a command/control receiving device (LED).
 You will learn how to send command/control messages and how to process them.
-These are the concepts of connected Things."
+These are the concepts of connected Things.

 Estimated time to complete: 40-minutes